Cowboys News App [Android]

 Cole Beasley vs. Randall Cobb: Dallas Cowboys Past and Present Meet

 After the completion of the there was quite a bit of speculation as to whether or not the Dallas Cowboys wanted to keep Cole Beasley around for this foreseeable future.
 The Cowboys did end up offering Beasley an extension, but he took it as an insult and decided to take his talents to Buffalo instead.
-As a result, Dallas turned their attention to Randall Cobb and signed him to take over the role vacated by Beasley.
+As a result, Dallas turned their attention to Randall Cobb and signed him to take over the slot receiver role vacated by Beasley.

 Well, let's find out…